Restaurants in Buenos Aires

 Telephone: +54 (11) 4313 1336

 For modern Argentinean cuisine, silky red wines and a comfortable contemporary atmosphere, try out the renowned Sucre restaurant.
-With both a lunch and supper menu, this Argentinean favourite serves up mouth-watering meat dishes and light fusion tapas.
+With both a lunch and dinner menu, this Argentinean favourite serves up mouth-watering meat dishes and light fusion tapas.
 Enjoy a pre-drink at the trendy bar and soak up the lively ambiance of this well-established Buenos Aires eatery.

 Address: Mariscal Jose de Sucre